s9e/TextFormatter/markup/README.md

 Another, perhaps better example: `My start page is http://example.com`.
 Here, the autolink pass will declare

-  * `<URL url="http://example.com">` at position 17, length 0
+  * `<URL href="http://example.com">` at position 17, length 0
   * `</URL>` at position 35, length 0

 In practice, some details may differ slightly, but you got the gist: everything is a BBCode.
 Once we have collected all the BBCodes, we sort them and process them in order.
 By making everything a BBCode, it's easy to define interactions between different passes.
-For instance, it's easy to disable emoticons inside of, say, <CODE> tags by disallowing <E/> inside of <CODE/>.
+For instance, it's easy to disable emoticons inside of, say, `<CODE>` tags by disallowing `<E/>` inside of `<CODE/>`.

+The length given in those examples is how many characters that BBCode will consume.
+Each character can only be used by one BBCode.
+Here, we see that `<E/>` will have exclusive use of `:)` whereas the autolink pass does not consume any character and simply adds 0-length tags around the URL.
+Therefore, this text can be used by other passes, such as the censor pass.
+You can then end up with something like

+	`My start page is <URL href="http://naughty.example.com">http://<CENSOR replacement="nice">naughty</CENSOR.example.com</URL>`

+...which could then be rendered as this HTML:

+	`My start page is <a href="http://naughty.example.com">http://nice.example.com</a>`